-In a hybrid implementation, your public folders can reside in either on-premises Exchange or Exchange Online, accommodating users in either location.
-In your on-premises Exchange Server setup, there might be instances where online users need access to public files.
+With a hybrid implementation, your public folders can be either on-premises or in Exchange Online, and your users can be in either location.
+In your Exchange Server on-premises setup, public files can occasionally need to be accessed by your online users.

 When you deploy the hybrid Exchange Server, you get the following benefits: